-NFL Rumors: Adrian Peterson Eyes Seahawks & Raiders – But Favors Patriots most?
+NFL Rumors: Adrian Peterson Eyes Seahawks & Raiders, But Favors Patriots Most?

 The NFL rumors are really starting to heat up!
-One of the most popular players that is ready, willing and able to work is Minnesota Vikings’ running back Adrian Peterson.
+One of the most popular players who is ready, willing, and able to work is Minnesota Vikings running back Adrian Peterson.
 Even though Peterson has suffered significant injuries over the past two seasons, he is still very appealing to many teams in need of a running back.

-Now, with less than 48 hours to go until the NFL free agency officially kicks off, it looks like Adrian Peterson has narrowed his list of teams he might prefer to play for, but do those teams have interest in AP?
+Now, with less than 48 hours to go until the NFL free agency officially kicks off, it looks like Adrian Peterson has narrowed his list of teams he might prefer to play for, but do those teams have an interest in AP?

 Twin Cities indicates that the two teams at the top of Peterson’s free agency wish list are the Oakland Raiders and Seattle Seahawks.
 Oh, and by the way, he would also love to suit up for the New England Patriots if he had the opportunity.
 The only problem with this is that as of right now, Peterson is not sure if New England is interested in him.
 Peterson’s dad, Nelson, confirmed to the St. Paul-Pioneer Press that the Raiders and Seahawks would likely be Adrian’s top two choices if he doesn’t hear from New England.

-“You look at the connections in Seattle, so there’s definitely interest there,” Nelson Peterson said in a phone interview.
+“You look at the connections in Seattle, so there’s definitely interest there,” Nelson Peterson explained during a recent phone interview.
 “Those are some pretty good years (Peterson had under Bevell).
-Marshawn Lynch is not there, and (the Seahawks are) looking for that power back, so they’re definitely in the running,” Nelson Peterson said of the Seattle running back who retired following the 2015 season.
+Marshawn Lynch is not there, and (the Seahawks are) looking for that power back, so they’re definitely in the running.”

 Nelson Peterson added that his son was interested in the Raiders, but with Latavius Murray being an impending free agent, he isn’t sure how that would play out.